What is SEO… Do you need more web traffic for your blog? I know you do – everyone wants more traffic.

 On-site optimization means you need to optimize your site so it is easy to understand for Google’s algorithmic approach to understanding and ranking websites.
 It also means that you need to optimize your site for mobile web visitors, provide Google with Site maps, etc. Luckily, there are plugins for all of these steps.

 Keyword research and content production means you need to actively research keywords and topics that do have search traffic on them, you can rank for and that you can provide content for.
-It also means you need to write keyword optimized content.
+It also means you need to write keyword-optimized content.
 Luckily there are tools you can use to get some help with all of these processes.

-Linkbuilding is the part where you go from optimizing on your own site to optimizing your site by producing links on other site that will increase your search engine rankings.
-There are a couple of strategies that you can use to increase links to your site that will help you do this on scale.
+Linkbuilding is the part where you go from optimizing on your own site to optimizing your site by producing links on other sites that will increase your search engine rankings.
+There are a couple of strategies that you can use to increase links to your site that will help you do this on a scale.